Prickly Ash Bark

 FAQs

-- Why does it numb the mouth?
-The alkylamides in prickly ash — particularly hydroxy-alpha-sanshool — interact with sensory nerve receptors in the mouth, producing the characteristic tingling and numbing sensation.
-This is a well-known property of the plant family, not a sign of toxicity.
+The alkylamides in prickly ash — particularly hydroxy-alpha-sanshool — interact with sensory nerve receptors and excite sensory neurons, producing the characteristic tingling and numbing sensation.
+Sensory-neuroscience research has described this mechanism in some detail.
+It is a well-known property of the plant family and reflects how these compounds engage nerve endings, not a sign of toxicity or therapeutic effect.